What Is a Nutraceutical Merchant Account?

 Ship Fast and Provide Tracking Info

-To run a nutraceutical business, you don’t only have to choose the right payment partner, but you also should have the right shipping partner.
-Once your shipping partner sends you the tracking number, you should immediately forward these details to your customer either over email or SMS.
+To run a nutraceutical business, you don’t only have to choose the right payment partner, but you also have to have the right shipping partner.
+Once your shipping partner sends you the tracking number, you should immediately forward these details to your customer either via email or SMS.
 You can do this easily with plugins and APIs.
-This way your customers will feel secure when they know where and by what time and date they should expect their order fulfillment.
+This way, your customers will feel secure when they know where and by what time and date they should expect their order fulfillment.

 Use 3D security and address verification tools.